oroinc/documentation/user/back-office/system/configuration/system/integrations/azure-oauth-settings.rst

    .. image:: /user/img/system/integrations/microsoft/redirect-url-azure-side.png
       :alt: How to connect Redirect URI

-   * **oAuth 2.0 for Office 365 emails sync** - Click *Enable* to connect to the Azure active directory application.
-Wait for the green success message to confirm authorization.
+   * **Microsoft 365 Integrations** - Click **Enable Emails Sync** to enable the emails synchronization with Office 365.

 3. Click **Save Settings**.

-.. note:: Once the connection between Azure and Oro has been established, you can connect Office365 account as your personal mailbox or a system mailbox in the Oro application.
-For instructions, please see the :ref:`User Email Synchronization Settings <my_email_configuration>` and :ref:`System Mailbox Synchronization Settings <admin-configuration-system-mailboxes>` documentation.
+.. note:: To enable and configure the emails synchronization for users, please see the :ref:`User Email Synchronization Settings <my_email_configuration>` and :ref:`System Mailbox Synchronization Settings <admin-configuration-system-mailboxes>`.